mitre/heimdall2/README.md

 1. Install Docker

 2. Download and extract the most recent Heimdall release from our [releases page](https://github.com/mitre/heimdall2/releases).
+Alternatively, you can clone this repository and navigate to the `heimdall2` folder.

 3. Navigate to the base folder where `docker-compose.yml` is located